100% Nursing Job Satisfaction

-Nurses should leave Bedside Handover with >90% of the information they need for each of their patients for SIBR.
+Nurses should leave nursing bedside handover with >90% of the information they need for each of their patients for SIBR.
 Our handover process thus enables bedside nurses to continue with their other key tasks during the busy morning period, yet are always ready to present or advocate for their patients during the shift.

 SIBR Training Process

-Gives units and executives the ability to track SIBR data every day and provides regular activity reports and performance analytics to track progress toward, and to sustain, Nurses First and SIBR.
-Charts and reports are provided to track performance of each individual and unit, so leaders can quickly gauge progress and take action.
+Regular activity reports and performance analytics to track progress of each individual and unit, so leaders can quickly gauge progress and take action.